 # /api/models/reconstructed_response.py

-"""The scholar_flux.api.reconstructed_response module implements a basic ReconstructedResponse data structure.
+"""The scholar_flux.api.reconstructed_response module implements the ReconstructedResponse for transformation.

 The ReconstructedResponse class was designed to be request-client agnostic to improve flexibility in the request